material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 The Executor is responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.

----

-This concludes the life of a Plan.